Effects of the 2008–2010 automotive industry crisis on the United States: General Motors bankruptcy

 Only days after approaching the U.S. Government to seek further funding, General Motors published its losses for the final quarter of 2008 to be at $9.6 billion (£6.7 billion).
 This brought its overall 2008 losses to $30.9 billion.
 In 2007, General Motors made a loss of $38.7 billion.
 In the light of the published losses GM has conceded that it expected auditors to question its future viability when it releases its annual report in March.

 On the June 1, 2009, General Motors filed for Chapter 11 bankruptcy after failing to successfully negotiate deals with bond holders.
 On the day the application was made, General Motors was largely a nationalized institution (the U.S. government owning 60% and the Canadian 12.5%), the remaining private stakes mainly being owned by employees.
-The application to a court in New York marked the largest failure of an industrial company in US history.
+The Chapter 11 bankruptcy in New York marked the largest failure of an industrial company in US history.
 The restructuring would drastically change General Motors, with at least 20,000 US employees likely to lose their jobs.
 General Motors had previously announced that another nine plants will be closed while three more will be idled.
 GM's chief executive Fritz Henderson appealed to customers to give the company another chance, claiming "the GM that let too many of you down is now history".